Advanced Organic Chemistry: H-1 NMR spectrum of 2-methylbutane (CH3)2CHCH2CH3

 (CH3)2CHCH2CH3

-Note the integrated proton ratio 6:1:2:3 of the 4 colours of the protons in the 4 chemically different environments
+Note the integrated proton ratio of 6:1:2:3 of the 4 colours of the protons in the 4 chemically different environments

 Although there are 12 hydrogen atoms in the molecule, there only 4 possible 1H chemical environments for the hydrogen atoms in 2-methylbutane molecule.